 End-of-unit exams – where students take a formal exam to evaluate understanding.

-Portfolio/cumulative work – where students complete work over a longer period of time and put it together into one piece of work to demonstrate understanding.
+Portfolio/cumulative work – where students complete work over a longer period of time.
+This work is put together into one piece of work to demonstrate understanding.

 Standardized tests – such as those that are administered to show school results.

 You might say that formative assessment is more diagnostic and informal than summative assessment.
 It is designed to give ongoing feedback on a subject area to help you adjust your teaching and learning methods as you go.

 Feedback from formative assessments can help give both you and your students an idea of where they’re at and what extra support they might need.
 Many formative methods fit quickly and simply into daily classroom life, and whilst some feedback may be recorded, on-the-spot feedback allows misconceptions to be identified and addressed in the moment.